The great NBR fasting challenge: the results

 Before May 7, the NBR publisher was on a daily does of 50-60mg of the anti-anxiety drug Escitalopram.

 Now he's down to just 20mg.
-The cut-back was necessitated because the drug has to be taken with food, but the rise in ketones in his blood has compensated (a rise in ketones is the key element behind fasting and low-carb diets).
+The cut-back was necessitated because the drug has to be taken with food, but the rise in ketones in his blood has compensated (a rise in ketones is the key element behind fasting and low-carb diets, driving your body to burn fat rather than glucose).

 His doctor is really pleased.
 So is Prof Schofield, who says nutrition changes have front-line role to play in dealing with many issues which are usually addressed with drugs only.